List of BBC television channels and radio stations: Regional

+S4C

+The Welsh language channel S4C is funded from the BBC-administered TV licence, but is not owned by the BBC and operates independently.

 Local (England)

 List of UKTV channels

-UKTV is a multichannel broadcaster ran under BBC Studios, therefore, the channels are not funded by the television licence.
+UKTV is a multichannel broadcaster owned by BBC Studios, therefore, the channels are not funded by the television licence, and are operated independently from the BBC-branded channels.

 List of international television channels

 Commercially funded BBC Studios and BBC Global News, as well as state-funded BBC World Service operate and distribute these linear television services around the world.
 These services are not to be confused with the domestic channels operated in the United Kingdom and accessible in the Republic of Ireland.